mahirgamal/PublishMessageMicroservice/README.md

 - **Message Publishing**: Publish messages to designated queues with robust handling.
 - **Authorisation**: Implement secure access control to manage who can publish messages.

-## Architecture
+# Architecture

-The application is structured using a modular architecture:
+The application is structured using a modular architecture, aligning with Domain-Driven Design (DDD) principles:

+### 1. Function Layer (`com.function`)

-1. **Function Layer (`com.function`)**: Contains utility functions and manages the mapping of queue requests.
+- **Purpose**: This layer acts as the Application Layer in DDD.
+It contains utility functions and is responsible for orchestrating the application's operations, such as managing the mapping of queue requests.

+- **Components**:
+  - **`Function.java`**: Contains core utility functions that manage the application flow and coordinate between different components.
+  - **`QueueMappingRequest.java`**: Handles the mapping of incoming queue requests, acting as an application service that processes input data and routes it to the appropriate domain services.

+### 2. Domain Layer (`com.domain`)

-2. **Domain Layer (`com.domain`)**: Responsible for publishing messages to queues and handling authorisation processes.
+- **Purpose**: This layer is the heart of the application, containing the business logic and rules.
+It is responsible for handling the core business concerns such as publishing messages to queues and authorisation processes.

+- **Components**:
+  - **`PublishMessage.java`**: Represents the domain service responsible for the business logic related to publishing messages.
+It encapsulates the rules and workflows needed to send messages to the queues.
+  - **`Authorisation.java`**: Manages the authorisation logic, ensuring that only authorised requests are processed.
+This domain service enforces the security and access control policies of the application.

 ## Project Structure